oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 Please note that the sample given is only to demonstrate a pattern and mostly you will need to enhance it to fit into your needs.

 While enhancing the sample do consider the following.

+-  You can use Oracle Apex to build an adminstration tool to view the data and take corrective actions in case of data failure.

 •	You will need a process to delete the Vault secrets once they are no longer needed.
 One option is to write a Function, that can do the clean-up task periodically.